 A Parent Navigator will have ideas and contacts for your teen or young adult as well.
 Support groups, social skills groups and activities geared for this age group are occurring in many areas of the state, at various times of the year.
+Each month, Stone Soup Group holds a Souper Gaming Night to provide an opportunity for youth and young adults who experience developmental differences to socialize and have fun in a safe and supportive way.
 Contact us today to find out more.

 Play is important to our health.
 There are programs designed to get children with special needs involved in recreational activities.
 Some of these programs have specialized equipment and training to get a child out snow or water-skiing, horseback riding, swimming, playing team sports or joining in craft or cooking activities.
 Resources to check include municipal recreation programs, community schools and summer programs for children, scouting, and Special Olympics.

 Ask your IEP team, your Parent Navigator or Care Coordinator for ideas.
 They may also have recommendations for funding some of the activities that may cost a little more.